MetPX/sarracenia/doc/design/plan.rst

      put all the logs in a common place, the configs in one place, start up ten different configurations together...

+     Depends on: Config File Paths.

  15. ( *Waiting* ) **Bandwidth Limiting**
      Need to be able to avoid saturating long links by limiting bandwidth usage.
      This needs to work over multiple nodes in DDSR, or SEP topologies.
      Suspect best path is to throttle message posting out of pre-validation?

+ 16. ( *InProgress* ) **Config File Paths**
+     Not baked yet.
+     Look in ~ then /etc ?   ~/.conf/sarracenia/?

+ 17. ( *InProgress* ) **Credential Store**

+     This one is only in ~/.conf/sarracenia/credentials.conf
+     Have a file format where passwords, and pointers to other credentials (keys) are stored, so that tools just refer to user@cluster, and look them up here.
+     Otherwise credentials end up on command-line, which is bad. just a full URL + priv_key=

 Parking Lot For Initial Release